Ready to make a plan and take action towards your vision? Here you will find information on how to apply to the programs of your choice.

 – William Ernest Henley, poet

-Understanding Match: Attending a match or overmatch program can increase your chances of completing your degree or credential.
-A match school means that your GPA is within the range of what is typical for students who get admitted.
-An easy frame to think about this is:
+Why does Academic Match Matter?
+Attending a Match or OverMatch program can increase your chances of completing your degree or credential.
+A Match school means that your GPA is within the range of what is typical for students who get admitted.
+Here is an easy way to think about it: